mulzahrian/springBoot_swaggerUI/README.md

 ### springboot java framework with swagger UI
 ### for web API
-- Clone the repo with copy this text to ur gitBash
+- Clone the repo with copy this text to your gitBash
 ```
 git clone https://github.com/mulzahrian/springBoot_swaggerUI.git
 ```